 Definition of Deferred Revenue

-Deferred revenue (also known as “unearned revenue”) is that part of revenue against which advance has already been received from the customer but the provision of service is yet not completed, or the risk & rewards in the ownership of goods is not yet transferred to the customer and which presented as a liability of the company in its balance sheet.
-In this topic, we are going to see different examples of deferred revenue.
+Deferred revenue (also known as “unearned revenue”) is that part of the revenue against which the customer already receives advance.
+Still, the service provision is yet not completed, or the risk & rewards in the ownership of goods are not yet transferred to the customer.

 Explanation

-- Since the company is yet to perform its obligation (of sale of goods or of provision of service), it is treated as a liability in its balance sheet.
+- Since the company is yet to perform its obligation (of sale of goods or provision of service), it is treated as a liability in its balance sheet.

 - As and when the company delivers its goods or renders its services, the unearned revenue is treated as earned revenue and shown as revenue of the entity.